Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: All Terrain/ Mud Terrain Hybrid

 The Ridge Grapplers are pretty hard to beat as an all-around tire in my opinion.
 They have great traction off-road, and I’ve rarely encountered a situation off-road where they didn’t do the job.
 Here in Colorado, we get it all — mud, snow, ice, rain, even sand — and the Ridge Grapplers have done their job remarkably.
 I’ve pulled an off-road trailer (without brakes!) over mountain passes in the pouring rain and hail, and never for a second worried about the tire handling.
 The same goes for snow and ice in the winter (minus the trailer).
-Nearly every “all-terrain” tire should be able to do its job in any sort of environment, but anyone who has run different tires and brands will tell you — not every tire is made the same.
+Nearly every “all-terrain” tire should be able to do its job in any environment, but anyone who has run different tires and brands will tell you — not every tire is made the same.
 And in this arena, the Ridge Grappler really does its job well.

 5. Steve Kpa (@Anchr3d) Cooper